-Bricks 1.8, currently in beta and available as a manual download from your Bricks account, introduces a completely new, fully responsive, accessible, and highly customizable suite of elements to create nav menus/site navigations in Bricks.
+Bricks 1.8 introduced a completely new, fully responsive, accessible, and highly customizable suite of elements to create nav menus/site navigations in Bricks.

 The new menu builder consists of 5 new elements (listed below), which you can mix, match, and configure to your liking to design all kinds of desktop & mobile menus.